 Ready to Get Started?DOWNLOAD SANDBOX

-Hortonworks Sandbox is a personal, portable Apache Hadoop® environment that comes with dozens of interactive Hadoop and it's ecosystem tutorials and the most exciting developments from the latest HDP distribution.
+Hortonworks Sandbox is a personal, portable Apache Hadoop® and its ecosystem environment that comes with dozens of interactive tutorials and the most exciting developments from the Apache community.
 Get up and running in 15 minutes!Download Sandbox

 If you are new to the Hortonworks Sandbox and using Apache open source tools to build modern data applications we suggest you are with the following tutorials.